nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 4.7.1 Help: `help`

-Shows a brief description of all possible commands.
-Links you to the User Guide where there is a comprehensive guide of the program usage instructions in fitNUS.
+By entering this command, fitNUS shows a brief description of all possible commands and links you to the User Guide where there is a comprehensive guide of the program usage instructions in fitNUS.
 The link will appear in a pop-up.

 Format: `help`

 Example:
-* `help` Shows a scrollable full command list.
+* `help` fitNUS now shows a scrollable full command list as a pop-up.

 **Before inputting "help":**